Extract Data from PDFs to Airtable using OpenAI

 trigger tab record created.png

-2. Select "Invoices" under Table and "Needs data" under View.
+2. Select "Documents" under Table and "Needs data" under View.

 3. Finally, click Save at the bottom of the screen.

 Your automation is now active!
-Data Fetcher will automatically extract data from any new PDFs you add to your Invoices table.
-Simply upload PDF invoices and the system will populate the invoice numbers, amounts, and due dates without any manual work - saving you from manual data entry.
+Data Fetcher will automatically parse data from any new PDFs you add to your Documents table.
+Simply upload PDF files and the system will populate the document numbers, titles, and dates without any manual work - creating an automatic PDF to Airtable workflow.

 That's all for this tutorial.
 You can check out our blog to learn how to use OpenAI and Data Fetcher to generate images and text in Airtable.